 Days after Snuka’s arrest, the WWE erased his Hall of Fame profile and all images and videos from its media sites.
 However, as of this publication, you can find images and videos of him restored on wwe.com

-On January 28th, 2014: Lehigh County District Attorney Jim Martin announces that the Nancy Argentino case will go to a grand jury.
+On January 28th, 2014: Lehigh County District Attorney Jim Martin announced that the Nancy Argentino case will go to a grand jury.

-In August 2015: Carole, the third wife of Jimmy Snuka, says that he has stomach cancer.
+In August 2015: Carole, the third wife of Jimmy Snuka, said that he had stomach cancer.

-On September 1st, 2015: After a grand jury’s recommendation, Martin proceeds to charge Snuka with third-degree murder and involuntary manslaughter.
+On September 1st, 2015: After a grand jury’s recommendation, Martin charged Snuka with third-degree murder and involuntary manslaughter.